Khairulbashar010/Basic-NLP-Bangla-News-Catagorize-/README.md

 # Basic-NLP-Bangla-News-Catagorize-

-Unzip the file and keep both files in same directory.
+Unzip the file and keep both ipnb and csv files in same directory.